I guide men through crossings.

 Then life broke it open.
 Immigration.
 Near-death.
 Divorce.
 Chronic illness.
 Each one cracked a piece of the performance until what was left was just me, raw and more alive than I'd ever been.

-That's the crossing I now guide men through.
-Men done managing their lives, ready to actually live them.
+This work is for men done managing their lives, ready to actually live them.
 Not to become someone new.
 To finally trust who they already are.

 My work is rooted in meditation traditions, ancestral rites of passage, intimacy education, and masculine embodiment.